 - Show user costs – in many cases, a program will be rejected simply because the cost to the user/customer is considered being too high either in dollars or in the use of employee or manager time.
 You can help to alleviate those fears by using phrases like “The average cost to the user is only $512, which is 34% below the average industry cost for the same program”.

 - List the program’s steps – most that are involved in budget approvals don’t need a lot of operational details.
 But they do expect your team to have already determined the implementation and operational steps of your program.
-So at the very least, list the basic steps to show that they are in logical order and that you haven’t omitted any critical ones.
+So at the very least, list the basic steps to show that they are in a logical order and that you haven’t omitted any critical ones.
 Usually, that means limiting the included list of steps to ten.
 Consider using phrases like “An outline listing the eight basic implementation steps can be found on page 12”.

 - Minimize legal issues – if your organization has a high level of concern around potential legal or regulatory issues, try to head off any concerns.
 Consider including phrases like “The entire program has been reviewed by both internal and external lawyers, and they have found that there is only a minimum level of legal risk”.